justkurama/test-assignment/README.md

-# Getting Started with Create React App
+# Star Wars Explorer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a Star Wars Explorer application built with React, Redux, and TypeScript.
+It allows users to explore various entities from the Star Wars universe, including people, films, vehicles, starships, planets, and species.

 ## Available Scripts